ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 If the game is run as admin, this app also needs to be run as admin, otherwise Windows won't let them work together.

-The lightgun aiming config is also suitable for < The Typing of The Dead: Overkill >, just change the key assignments to match the game.
+The lightgun aiming config is also suitable for < The Typing of The Dead: Overkill > and < The House of the Dead III >, just change the key assignments to match the game.

 <br>